ad-freiburg/whitespace-correction/README.md

 echo "splitthissentenceforme" | trt cat "path/to/input/file.txt" | trt > output.txt

-# you can also explicitly pass a path to a text file you want to repair
+# repair a string using
+trt -r "splitthissentenceforme"

+# repair a text file line by line and print the repaired lines
 trt -f path/to/input/file.txt
-# and an optional output file path where the repaired lines are saved
+# optionally specify an output file path where the repaired lines are saved
 trt -f path/to/input/file.txt -o output.txt

 # start an interactive tokenization repair session
 # where your input will be repaired and printed back out
 trt -i

+### OPTIONS
 ### Pass the following flags to the trt command to customize its behaviour
 -m <model_name> # use a different tokenization repair model than the default one -c # force execution on CPU, by default a GPU is used if available